Bheki and the Magic Light.

 At the end of the story, Bheki explains how batteries work and how electricity is generated and brought into homes across the world.

-This book is now out of print, but print copies may still be found on the internet.
+The paperback version is now out of print, but print copies may still be found on the internet.

 Format:Kindle Edition|Verified Purchase

 Bheki is a grandfather now, about to show his family the benefit of finally being hooked-up to the electrical system so they can have an electric light at night instead of candles.
 It reminds him of something which happened to him when he was a kid.
 His own father gave him a magic light when he was young.
 It was a torch (a flashlight to US readers!), and it fascinated him.
 He had no idea how it magically produced a stunningly bright light which outshone, with a steady light, any candle he had ever used, and which made him a celebrity in his village.

 Prior to this magic coming into his hands, he had been largely without respect and all but friendless, feeling left out of everything because he was young and small amongst Zulus who are definitely not height-challenged.
 He had no possessions to speak of, and no status.
 Suddenly, he has a light in his life – literally, and he’s thrilled by his status and the interest people show in him because of it.